- 1 What is an Intra Workout supplement?

 In such situations, there are certain ingredients that can prolong the duration and intensity of the workout, improving the performance.
 Without them, we could say that we would not be able to achieve our objective.

 A clear example would be a marathon.
 There is a term known as 'The Wall', when the organism is close to running out of energy.
 Usually, this happens after a long and demanding activity, which can even make us stop completely.
 In this situation, the using mineral salts can be crucial.

 Providing energy through fast-absorption carbohydrates will be key for these kind of activities, specially if we want to maintain our performance.

 In this section, we will find two types of recovery, depending on the system that benefits from the supplementation:

 - Muscle recovery

-The energy pathways are the mechanisms that our body uses to deal with physical demands.
+The energy pathways are the mechanisms that our body uses to perform physical exercise.
 There are 3 types: